Super Bowl XV: Broadcasting

-The game was broadcast in the United States by NBC, with Dick Enberg handling the play-by-play duties (Enberg's first Super Bowl in that role) and color commentators Merlin Olsen, John Brodie, and Len Dawson (Brodie and Dawson were in a separate broadcast booth from Enberg and Olsen.)
+The game was broadcast in the United States by NBC, with Dick Enberg in his first Super Bowl as a play-by-play announcer.
+There were three color commentators: Merlin Olsen sat next to Enberg, while John Brodie and Len Dawson worked in a separate broadcast booth.
 Bryant Gumbel and Mike Adamle of NFL '80 anchored the pregame, halftime, and postgame coverage.
-Also taking part on NBC's coverage of the game were Pete Axthelm (reporting on the issue of gambling addiction {via interviews with members of Gamblers Anonymous} in addition to his usual role making picks as to who he felt would win a particular game); Bob Trumpy and NBC News correspondent John Dancy (reporting on the issue of ticket scalping).
+Bob Trumpy served as a studio analyst.
+Pete Axthelm reported on the issue of gambling addiction, via interviews with members of Gamblers Anonymous, in addition to his usual role making picks as to who he felt would win a particular game.
+NBC News correspondent John Dancy also had a report on the issue of ticket scalping.
 Also included were video performances from the Broadway production "Ain't Misbehavin'", with the cast performing Fats Waller's "The Joint is Jumpin'" and NBC following members of the New Orleans Police Department's vice squad as they sought to combat prostitution in the city.

 Like the game two years before, NBC used the same custom, synthesizer-heavy theme in place of their regular music.
 This game would also be the first Super Bowl to air with closed captioning for the deaf and hard of hearing.

-CHiPs was broadcast after the game, representing the Super Bowl lead-out program.
 Toward the end of NBC's coverage, a montage of the game, the arrival of the hostages following their release, and the inauguration of Ronald Reagan as the 40th President of the United States aired to the tune of "Celebration" by Kool & the Gang.

+A repeat episode of CHiPs, "11-99: Officer Needs Help", served as NBC's Super Bowl lead-out program.